cassini1010/documentations/docs/Python/Numpy.md

        [10,  7,  5]])
 ```

-If you set `replace` to `False`, then you can’t select the same element more than once.
-By default, it’s set to `True`, meaning the same element *might* be selected multiple times.
+If you set `replace=False`, the same element cannot be selected more than once.
+By default, `replace` is `True`, so elements may be selected multiple times.

 ### Generate normally distributed random numbers